montaubantourisme-18.jpg

 1894-1972

 French painter, sculptor and lithographer.
-Marked by the horrors of the First World War, he entered the Decorative Arts in Paris and exhibited a first series of color lithographs.
-Influenced by Fauvist painters such as Gauguin, he spent most of his life in the Eastern Pyrenees and in particular Saint-Cyprien, the town to which he bequeathed most of his works upon his death.
-The Collections of Saint-Cyprien can be visited today with the famous painter as the figurehead.
+Marked by the horrors of the First World War, he entered the Arts Décoratifs in Paris and exhibited his first series of color lithographs.
+Influenced by Fauvist painters such as Gauguin, he spent most of his life in the Pyrénées Orientales, notably Saint-Cyprien, to which he bequeathed most of his works on his death.
+The Saint-Cyprien Collections can be visited today, with the famous painter as its figurehead.

 Étienne Roda-Gil